David-Durst/embeddedHaskellAetherling/README.txt

     d. "print_st_input_types" - This prints a string representation of a Lst program's input types.
 Throughput is computable from Lst types.
         i.
 Example of how to use: "print_st_input_types (single_map_ppar !!
 0)" - This prints the input type of the single map Lst program scheduled at 1 Int emitted per clock.
 Types is plural in the function call because some programs may have multiple inputs.
-    e. "print_st_output_type" - This prints a string representation of a Lst program's output type. iii.
+    e. "print_st_output_type" - This prints a string representation of a Lst program's output type.
+        i.
 Example of how to use: "print_st_output_type (single_map_ppar !!
 0)" - This prints the output type of the single map Lst program scheduled at 1 Int emitted per clock.

 ## Rewrite Rules and Scheduling (Sections 5 and 6 of Paper)
 Claim: The scheduling algorithm